dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR12.md

 }
 ```

 I’ve shown this process in its most heavyweight form needed for a widely used data structure.
 If it’s being used only locally, as in a single function, I can probably just rename the various properties in one go without doing encapsulation.
-It’s a matter of judgment when to apply to the full mechanics here—but, as usual with refactoring, if my tests break, that’s a sign I need to use the more gradual procedure.
+It’s a matter of judgment when to apply to the full mechanics here — but, as usual with refactoring, if my tests break, that’s a sign I need to use the more gradual procedure.

 Some languages allow me to make a data structure immutable.
 In this case, rather than encapsulating it, I can copy the value to the new name, gradually change the users, then remove the old name.
 Duplicating data is a recipe for disaster with mutable data structures; removing such disasters is why immutable data is so popular.